Provoco Token (VOCO) Price Reaches $0.0000 on Top Exchanges

-Provoco Token (CURRENCY:VOCO) traded down 0.5% against the US dollar during the 1 day period ending at 12:00 PM E.T. on March 21st.
-Provoco Token has a market cap of $9,975.79 and $3.00 worth of Provoco Token was traded on exchanges in the last 24 hours.
-One Provoco Token token can currently be bought for $0.0000 or 0.00000000 BTC on cryptocurrency exchanges including IDEX and HitBTC.
-During the last seven days, Provoco Token has traded 1.1% lower against the US dollar.
+Provoco Token (CURRENCY:VOCO) traded up 0.6% against the US dollar during the 24 hour period ending at 21:00 PM ET on March 24th.
+Provoco Token has a total market capitalization of $10,042.74 and $15.00 worth of Provoco Token was traded on exchanges in the last day.
+One Provoco Token token can currently be bought for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges including IDEX and HitBTC.
+During the last seven days, Provoco Token has traded up 2.8% against the US dollar.

 - COZ (COZ) traded 26.7% higher against the dollar and now trades at $0.22 or 0.00004541 BTC.